oswmoena/dog-ceo/README.md

 ## Steps to run this app

-In the project directory, you can run:

-### `git clone git@github.com:oswmoena/dog-ceo.git`

-This command clone the proyect into your computer, then you run clone, you must to run `cd dog-ceo` to enter the proyect.
+Once you got the proyect into your computer, you must run `cd dog-ceo` to enter the proyect.

 ### `npm install / yarn install`